mickfuzz/phd4/_posts/thesis_chapters/2025-4-1-Introduction.md

 <!-- NOTE BARRIERS FROM CH 2 MOVED HERE -->

-This section explores relevant studies to outline the barriers to participation in CGD&P, addressing three key areas: technical barriers, access to suitable technology and environments, and issues related to identity and values.
+This section explores relevant studies to outline the barriers to participation in CGD&P, addressing three key areas: technical barriers, difficulties in structuring learning experiences, and issues related to identity and values.

+**technical barriers**

 CGD&P inherits some of the intrinsic difficulties associated with computer programming [@sentance_teaching_2019; @gomes2007learning; @joao_cross-analysis_2019].
 These difficulties include the complexity of programming syntax, the challenge of understanding abstract concepts, and problems with transferring skills between different contexts [@gomes2007learning; @rahmat_major_2012].
 To address these issues, specialist coding tools, such as block-based coding environments, have been developed for novice coders, particularly younger audiences.
 These tools aim to simplify coding syntax, project organisation, and the overall complexity of the coding environment [@yu_survey_2018].
 However, this simplification creates a tension between using more authentic programming languages and relying on scaffolded, specialised approaches  [@joao_cross-analysis_2019].
 Sefton-Green [-@sefton-green_mapping_2013] explores this tension in the context of digital making, contrasting Mozilla Webmaker tools (which use web languages like HTML, CSS, and JavaScript) with block-based systems like Scratch, which can obscure learners from authentic code languages.